A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 - Mono symptoms;

-Getting to these block may lead to awareness and trust growth of the medical agency.
-By the way, here're the utm parameters added to URL if clicking on Learn more: utm_source=Google&utm_medium=abstract&utm_content=Asthma&utm_campaign=Knowledge-panel
+Getting to these blocks may lead to awareness and trust growth of the medical agency.

-In the freak SERP example, we searched for "orange" and Google displayed french telecommunications company named "Orange" in the local knowledge graph, but as "orange" query is quite ambiguous, at "See results about" block Google offers two other companies with the same name and an Australian city.
-Clicking on any of these variants triggers a new search.
+In the freak SERP example, we searched for "orange," and Google displayed a French telecommunications company named "Orange" in the local knowledge graph, but as the "orange" query is quite ambiguous, at the "See results about" block Google offers two other companies with the same name and an Australian city.
+Clicking on any of these variants triggers a new Google search.

 Examples of keywords: